July 12, 2009 -- GEORGE STEPHANOPOULOS, HOST: Good morning, and welcome to "THISWEEK."

 STEPHANOPOULOS (voice-over): Welcomes abroad.
 BARACK OBAMA, PRESIDENT OF THE UNITED STATES: I have the bloodof Africa within me.

 STEPHANOPOULOS: Warnings at home.

-JOE BIDEN, VICE PRESIDENT OF THE UNITED STATES: What would they
+JOE BIDEN, VICE PRESIDENT OF THE UNITED STATES: What would theydo?
+What would they do?

 KATIE COURIC, CBC ANCHOR: The King of Pop...